eclipse-iceoryx/iceoryx/doc/website/advanced/installation-guide-for-contributors.md

 If you want to share iceoryx to other users, you can create a debian package.
 This can be done by using: `./tools/iceoryx_build_test.sh package` where it will be deployed into the `build_package` folder.

 !!! note
     The CMake libraries export their dependencies for easier integration.
-This means that you do not need to do a `findpackage()` to all the dependencies.
-For example, you don't need to call `findpackage(iceoryx_hoofs)` when you have it done for iceoryx_posh.
-It includes it already.
+This means that you do not need to do a `findpackage()` for all the dependencies.
+For example, you don't need to call `findpackage(iceoryx_hoofs)` when you already called `findpackage(iceoryx_posh)` since iceoryx_posh includes iceoryx_hoofs.

 ## Tips & Tricks